Smash Brothers Basics

 Honestly, Sheik is my preferred fighter in the game, but there's one character who works better for most gamers.
 Sheik's attacks are weak, but easy to hit with, quickly piling on low damage.
 Her moves have diminished cooldown, meaning when her strikes miss or are blocked, she can still dodge before being countered.

 Sheik is superb at duking it out up close, but can competently fight from a distance with her chargeable throwing needles.
 To top it off, Sheik has some of the best air attacks in the game.
 Admittedly, you may have trouble landing the finishing blow that'll knock an opponent off the stage, as her finishing moves are harder to connect with.
 Still, Sheik may not be powerful, but few can withstand her agile assault.

 Power rises as he takes damage.
 Has a great ranged attack.

 Slow, weak with low damage.

 Nintendo's main man can be devastating.
 His diverse moveset tackles any challenge thrown his way.
 Got an opponent trying to hit you from afar?
 Shoot some fireballs at them, or reflect their moves back using your cape technique.
 Is an adversary attempting to recover to the stage?
 Dunk them with a forward-air attack.
 Someone fighting up close?
 Decimate them with Mario's quick and powerful strikes.

 Some of Mario's moves can form a combo, often hitting an enemy numerous times before they escape.
-Additionally, he wields a great backwards throw that easily tosses foes off the stage.
-Mario has no real weaknesses, and has low cooldown for such a powerful contestant.
+Additionally, he wields a great backward throw that easily tosses foes off the stage.
+Mario has no real weaknesses and has a low cooldown for such a powerful contestant.
 Give the portly plumber a try and see if his formidable powers work for you.